Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

 as an array of pixel values.
 Masks can be used to select subset of the image, and may be constructed based on the pixel values (e.g., all red pixels), which would depend on the array.
-Or they could be based on a geometric shape independent of the pixel values (e.g., a [circle](https://scikit-image.org/docs/stable/auto_examples/numpy_operations/plot_camera_numpy.html)).
+Or they could be based on a geometric shape independent of the pixel values, e.g., a [circle](https://scikit-image.org/docs/stable/auto_examples/numpy_operations/plot_camera_numpy.html)).
-In this case, the mask would not depend on the image array values.
+In that case, the mask would not depend on the image array values at all, but rather just be a circular arrangement of `True`s and `False`s.
 As another example, in machine learning, if `group` is an array with group numbers and `X` is an array of features with repeated measurements per group, one can select the features for a single group to do cross-validation like `X[group ==